rgambord/c99-doc/doc/sections/5/1/2/3/index.rst

 .. _9899_5.1.2.3p14:

+.. container:: snum

+   :ref:`14 <9899_5.1.2.3p14>`

-:ref:`14 <9899_5.1.2.3p14>` EXAMPLE 6 To illustrate the grouping behavior of expressions, in the following fragment
+EXAMPLE 6 To illustrate the grouping behavior of expressions, in the following fragment

 ::